Private vs. Employer-Sponsored Health Insurance: Which One is Right for You?

 ❓ Can I have both private and employer-sponsored health insurance?

-βœ… Yes, you can have dual coverage, but it may not be cost-effective
+✅ Yes, you can have dual coverage.
+But, it might not save you money.

 ❓ What happens if I lose my job?